myroyalgold/Daikibo-Project/README.md

 ![result](https://github.com/user-attachments/assets/6c687216-5ca9-4b31-9cb2-c3be0b6d4808)

+## Task 2: (Data Analysis) Build a dashboard to explore the client's telemetry data.
-## Task 2: Analyze the clients data by creating a dashboard using Tableau
+Analyze the clients data by creating a dashboard using Tableau
 ### Background Information on Task2
 Having your data unification algorithm, Daikibo's tech team has converted all telemetry data collected from the 4 factories of the company: